jorgeutd/grainger-llm-label-verifier/README.md

 ## Disclaimer

 This project was completed as part of the Grainger interview process.
-The code and findings are based on the provided dataset and instructions.
+The code and findings are based on the provided dataset link and instructions PDF document.